mika-jpd/Linear_Regression_Restaurant_Sentiment_Analysis/README.md

 Each row represents a single point (restaurant review) and each column its features (presence or not of words used in reviews).
 Each column is an individual feature apart from the last column which contains the labels, whether a review is positive (1) or negative (0).

 ## Setup
 Download the .py files, training_dataset, validation_dataset, and weights file.
-Place them
+Place them in a single file or project file.

 ## Run Code